Jump to navigation

-Core courses and individual requirements are determined by faculty in each cluster.
-Both clusters require advanced economics and econometrics training for social science research and at least ten graduate courses in total.
-Typically a student takes between eight and twelve courses, depending on the cluster.
+Core courses and individual requirements are determined by the faculty in each cluster.
+Both clusters require advanced economics and econometrics training for social science research.
+Typically a student takes between eight and twelve courses during the first two years, depending on the cluster.
 All students are required to maintain an overall grade average of 85 (B) or higher to remain in the Ph.D. program.

 Students are required to complete an original research paper of publishable quality.

-The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after a student successfully completes all coursework satisfactorily and completes the general examination.
+The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after a student successfully completes all coursework and the general examination.
 It may also be awarded to students who, for various reasons, leave the Ph.D. program, provided that these requirements have been met.

 A six-hour teaching assignment (precepting), usually following the general examination, is required.